 If you are looking for reasons to visit Vancouver, I’m here to help!
 Living a life as a long term expat is always an adventure.
 Knowing that your 5 year plan will be one of exotic places and new experiences is exciting and interesting…but there’s never any place quite like your home.
 My home-base just so happens to be Vancouver, Canada.

 I cannot exaggerate how stunning this city is.
 From the snow-capped peaks of Grouse Mountain to the sandy beaches of English Bay; Vancouver has everything you could want and more.
 Whether you’re looking for rugged nature, spicy culture, or a cosmopolitan getaway – you’ll find it all within driving distance of the airport.

 So let’s break it down.
-What makes the Van City so captivating?
+What are the top 5 reasons to visit Vancouver, and makes the Van City so captivating?